Diwij/ros-tutorials/README.md

   * In place of rosmsg show to get info of the service and request message we can do:
           rossrv info turtlesim/Spawn
           ![](https://github.com/Diwij/ros-tutorials/blob/main/Images/Screenshot%20from%202021-02-16%2016-55-47.png)
-              * The first 3 returned are the position of the new turtle to be spawned in the request message.
+              * The first 3 fields returned are the position of the new turtle to be spawned in the request message.
               * Name is the name specified by the user of the turtle as request.
               * The Name field in the last is the name of the turtle returned by the Server.